anacweeks/anacweeks.github.io/_pages/teaching.md

 nav_order: 5
 ---

 I teach classes related to comparative politics, gender, and research methods at the University of Bath.
-I am currently on sabbatical until the end of January 2025.

 Bath